Raspberry Mojito Mocktail

 Directions

-Lightly tap the mint leaves between your palms to release aroma, add them to the pitcher, and stir once or twice only to perfume the base without bruising the leaves; never muddle mint here.
+Lightly tap or clap the mint leaves between your palms to activate their oils, then add them to the pitcher.
+Stir once or twice only to perfume the mixture.
+Do not muddle or shred the leaves — the goal is aromatic lift, not vegetal intensity.

-Pour into ice-filled glasses, garnish with fresh raspberries, mint leaves, and lime slices, and serve immediately while the drink is cold, bright, and lively.
+Pour into ice-filled glasses.
+Garnish with fresh raspberries, mint leaves, and lime slices.
+Serve right away while the drink remains sharp, aromatic, and lively.

 *Notes